 The Underappreciated Habitat

 When we think about carbon storage, we tend to think about forests, but peatlands are also incredible carbon sinks.
-Merritt Turetsky, is a peatland scientist at UC Boulder.
-On twitter she goes by the “Queen of Peat,” and she says peatlands are hotspots of carbon storage.
-“So the amount of carbon stored in peatlands on a meter square basis is often 10 times 15 times higher than that same area of land in a forest or in an agricultural setting.”
+Merritt Turetsky, is a peatland scientist at CU Boulder.
+On Twitter she goes by the “Queen of Peat,” and she says peatlands are hotspots of carbon storage.
+“So the amount of carbon stored in peatlands on a per-square-meter basis is often 10 to 15 times higher than that same area of land in a forest or in an agricultural setting.”
 And in Europe, peatlands contain five times more carbon than forests.
 But back in the 80s, most people didn’t know this remarkable fact about peat.
-If anything, bogs were seen as scary places to be avoided.
-In part, because they were filled with bog bodies that had been pickled for centuries in the anaerobic muck.
+If anything, bogs were seen as scary places to be avoided — in part, because they were filled with bog bodies that had been pickled for centuries in the anaerobic muck.
 Occasionally these eerily well-preserved corpses from the Bronze and Iron Ages would surface from the bogs of Northern Europe.

 And so in the early 1980s, when the forest industry started looking for large tracts of undeveloped land to plant trees, the Flow Country was an obvious choice.
 It was seen as a wasteland that was ready to be developed into something more useful.
 There ended up being a sort of race between the forestry groups who started draining the peat bogs and planting trees, and conservation groups, who began trying to catalog all of the biodiversity in this fragile landscape before it was completely covered up—conservationists like Richard Lindsay.